• Docs & FAQs

 02. Create your prompts

 Creating prompts with AI or prompt engineering is one of the most important skills when getting started with vibe coding.
 You aren't writing code but you're writing instructions.
-The clearer your prompts are, the better the result.
+The clearer your prompts for vibe coding are, the better the result.

 • Weak prompt:"Make a button with text."